Gravitational baryogenesis in $f(T,L_m)$ gravity: Gravitational baryogenesis in gravity

 We can relate the time of decoupling $t_D$ with the temperature of decoupling by using Eq. (\ref{Decoupling Temperature}) that relates the total radiation density with the energy of all relativistic species giving

 Using this previous result, the torsion scalar (\ref{T}) and taking into account Eq. \eqref{eq:asymmetry T}, the resulting baryon-to-entropy ratio becomes

 Figure~\ref{fig: BTLm1} illustrates the dependence of the baryon-to-entropy ratio on the parameter $B$.
 The blue curve shows the evolution of $\frac{n_b}{s}(B)$ as $B$ varies, while the dashed red lines denote the upper and lower bounds imposed by current observational constraints.
 The red dot indicates the critical value of $B$, with $B_{\rm crit} \approx 3.22 \times 10^{-66}\,\mathrm{GeV}^{-4}$.
-The true coupling constant for this model is $BM_{pl}^2\approx1.85\times10^{-29}$.
+The true coupling constant for this model is $BM_{\text{Pl}}^2\approx1.85\times10^{-29}$.
 The new term arising from the contribution of modified gravity is much smaller then the torsion scalar $T$.
 This value implies that a small contribution from the additional $BTL_m$ term is sufficient to obtain an asymmetry in accordance with observational data.
 Additionally, for this particular model, achieving successful baryogenesis requires a decoupling temperature of the order $\mathbf{T}_D \sim M_I$, which lies beyond the estimated temperature range considered in this study being similar to what occurs in the original gravitational baryogenesis interaction term~\cite{Davoudiasl:2004gf}.
 Consequently, temperatures within the considered range are insufficient to generate the observed baryon-to-entropy ratio, highlighting the sensitivity of baryogenesis to both the coupling parameter $B$ and the decoupling temperature.

 This model arises from a coupling between the well-studied $f(T)$ ``Linder model''~\cite{Linder} and the matter Lagrangian.
 The corresponding baryogenesis scenario for this $f(T)$ model has been previously analyzed in~\cite{f(T)baryogenesis}.
 The model is characterized by two parameters, $B$ and $p$.
+Here $B$ again controls the overall strength of the torsion–matter coupling and has mass dimension $[B]=\mathrm{mass}^{-2}$, so that $f$ has the correct dimension.
+The new parameter $p$ enters in the dimensionless combination $p\sqrt{|T|}$ and therefore has dimension $[p]=\mathrm{mass}^{-1}$.
+It introduces a characteristic torsional (or energy) scale $|p|^{-1}$: for $|p\sqrt{|T|}| \ll 1$ the exponential can be expanded and the model reduces to a linear perturbation around GR, while for $|p\sqrt{|T|}|\gtrsim 1$ the non-linear torsion–matter effects become significant.
 By substituting $f = B \left(1 - e^{-p \sqrt{|T|}}\right) L_m$ into Eq.~(\ref{first Friedmann}) and employing Eq.~(\ref{T}), we obtain the expression for the energy density

 where we considered the approximation $e^{-p\sqrt{|T|}}\approx1-p\sqrt{|T|}$.
 Using Eq. \eqref{Decoupling Temperature} we find the decoupling time $t_D$ to be given by

 and using the torsion scalar (\ref{T}) and Eq. \eqref{eq:asymmetry T} the resulting baryon-to-entropy ratio becomes